How will I know if a heatwave is coming?

 Both types of map use the same colour coding to show the three different heatwave intensities, so you can see what conditions are heading your way.

-Examples of (a) a Heatwave Assessment map and (b) a Heatwave Forecast map, each for three-day periods, from the Bureau's Heatwave Service
+Examples of (a) a Heatwave Assessment map and (b) a Heatwave Forecast map, each for three-day periods, from our Heatwave Service

 You can use heatwave forecasts to better prepare for heatwave conditions and reduce the impact of heat stress on you, your family and your business.
 If a heatwave is headed your way, consider the level of severity (see three types above), and listen to messages from your local emergency services and health authorities.